Back to Basics: Mastering the Art of the Invoice Process

 Legally speaking, an invoice creates an account receivable.
 This is a claim for payment for services rendered or goods provided that is legally enforceable.

 But the invoice process as a whole goes beyond these definitions.
-Seen another way, invoicing is a way to close out a job or project in a professional manner, that can pave the way for future business.
+Invoicing is a way to close out a job in a professional manner that can pave the way for future business.

 Why send invoices?

-Outside of an invoice’s legal implications, sending invoices in an organized and timely fashion increases your chances of being paid promptly for a job well done and ensures your business maintains a healthy cashflow.
+Outside of an invoice’s legal implications, sending invoices in an organized and timely fashion increases your chances of being paid promptly for a job well done and ensures your business maintains a healthy cash flow.
 It’s as basic as your customer having a paper record of how much they owe you.
-After all, as the saying goes: out of sight, out of mind.

-To add to that, here are other reasons why getting into the habit of sending invoices is a no brainer for service providers:
+Here are other reasons why getting into the habit of sending invoices is a no-brainer for service providers:

-- Quite simply, it’s a best practice that says you and your business are professional
+- It’s a best practice that shows clients that you and your business are professional

-- It’s a concrete record of work done: something for your customers to refer to when they’re writing you a cheque, or completing an ePayment, and a way for you to create an accounting record
+- It’s a concrete record of work done: something for your customers to refer to when they’re writing you a cheque, or completing an online payment, and a way for you to create an accounting record

-- It’s a further means for communicating with your client or customer, providing contact details, payment terms (and due date) and acceptable payment methods
+- It’s another way to communicate with your client or customer, providing contact details, invoice payment terms (and due date) and accepted payment methods

 When is the best time to send an invoice?

-Typically, invoices are sent upon the successful completion of a job (we dig deeper into the idea of invoicing before or after a job in this article).
-In this case you know the client is happy and that your work on the project is finished or any remaining work has been negotiated under a new agreement.
+Invoices are typically sent upon the successful completion of a job (learn more about invoicing before or after a job).
+In this case you know the client is happy, your work is finished, or any remaining work has been negotiated under a new agreement.

-You can send an invoice by email, by post mail, or have it ready to deliver in person at the end of a job.
-Take care to find out what format your customer prefers and send your invoice in that manner.
+You can send an invoice by email, text message, mail, or you can deliver in person at the end of a job.
+Take care to find out what method your customer prefers and send your invoice in that manner.

-Time saving tip: Jobber’s invoicing feature will create multiple invoices for you in a few clicks, email them to your clients or create print labels if snail mail is your thing.
+Pro Tip: With Jobber’s invoicing feature you can create multiple invoices in a few clicks, email them to your clients or create print labels if snail mail is your thing.

-However you deliver your invoices, it’s best not to let too much time lapse between finishing a project and invoicing for it.
-Tardiness can lead to confusion and delays in getting paid.
+However you deliver your invoices, try not to let too much time lapse between finishing a job and invoicing for it.
+Tardiness can lead to confusion and delays in getting paid fast.

 What should an invoice include?